haiwen/seafile-admin-docs/manual/deploy/deploy_seahub_at_non-root_domain.md

-# Deploy Seahub at Non-root domain
+# Deploy Seahub at Non-root domain or on custom port

+## Non-root Domain

-This documentation will talk about how to deploy Seafile Web using Apache/Nginx at Non-root directory of the website(e.g., www.example.com/seafile/).
+The following will talk about how to deploy Seafile Web using Apache/Nginx at Non-root directory of the website(e.g., www.example.com/seafile/).
 Please note that the file server path will still be e.g. www.example.com/seafhttp (rather than www.example.com/seafile/seafhttp) because this path is hardcoded in the clients.

 **Note:** We assume you have read [Deploy Seafile with nginx](deploy_with_nginx.md) or [Deploy Seafile with apache](deploy_with_apache.md).

-## Configure Seahub
+### Configure Seahub

 First, we need to overwrite some variables in seahub_settings.py: